 The Riggin is fully equipped with GPS, radar, and radio.
 She meets all Coast Guard requirements for construction and safety equipment.
 Certified to carry passengers, she fully meets all requirements for stability and watertight integrity.
 With her sleek lines preserved, the Riggin is still the fast and reliable sailor that earned the respect of the oystermen on the Delaware Bay.
 Just as she was when she was built, the Riggin has no inboard engine.
-Her sixteen-foot diesel-powered yawl boat can be used during calm spells for maneuvering into or out of tight harbors.
+Her sixteen-foot diesel-powered yawl boat, built by Capt.
+Jon Finger, can be used during calm spells for maneuvering into or out of tight harbors.
 The Riggin‘s superior sailing ability allows us to cruise by the islands and coastal scenery without the noise and fumes of an engine to disturb the spell.

 While we do take requests for specific cabins, we do not make a guarantee that you will end up there.
 We want each of our passengers to be as comfortable as possible and sometimes need to make changes last minute.
-Requests for cabins will be taken in the order of booking dates.
+Requests for cabins are taken in the order of booking dates.

 ” …a cruise on the Riggin is just a pleasant way to spend five days with good food and no pressing responsibility.
 You have maintained a delightful low-key and uncomplicated loving atmosphere…you make it easy for your passengers to stop fluttering long enough to touch earth.”